 Free 2-Month Weather Forecast

-The summer season will be warmer than normal, with the warmest temperatures occurring in mid-June, mid-July, and mid-August.
-Rainfall will be above normal.
+Summer will be drier and slightly cooler than normal, with the warmest temperatures in mid-June, mid-July, and mid-August.

 September and October will be colder than normal.
 Precipitation and snowfall will be below normal in the north and near to above normal in the south, with the snowiest periods in early and mid-October.

 About the Northwest Territories Region